Janani38/ABC/README.md

     // Reads character input from the user scanf("%c", &c);

-    // %d displays the integer value of a character
-    // %c displays the actual character
     printf("ASCII value of %c = %d", c, c);
     return 0;
 }